scharris/sqljson-query/docs/README.md

 Generate SQL nested data queries which gather results from any number of related tables in JSON format via single query executions using SQL/JSON operators.
 Also generates for each query the matching type declarations for the query results in either TypeScript or Java.
-Supports PostgreSQL, Oracle, MySQL databases.
-This is intended to be a build-time tool, it doesn't have (and doesn't need) any runtime component.
+Supports PostgreSQL, Oracle, and MySQL databases.
+This is intended to be a build-time tool, it doesn't have or need any runtime component.

 <img align="right" src="img/diagram-1.dot.svg" alt="source generation process diagram">